giordanozeke-code/human-framework-v01/SPEC.md

 - **when** — opens an event block
 - **action** — describes what happens in response to an event

+Note: the keyword `action` has no functional role in v0.1; it is a purely visual-semantic indicator used to make event lines more readable.
+It does not change interpretation, execution, or behavior.

 ## Element Construction Rules

 After `create`, all following keywords belong to the same element